viamrobotics/docs/docs/tutorials/try-viam.md

 ##### Discrete Movement Control

-If you toggle from **KEYBOARD** to the **DISCRETE** tab, then you’ll see different movement modes: “Straight” and “Spin”, different movement types: “Continuous” and “Discrete”, and directions: “Forwards” and “Backwards.”
+If you toggle from **KEYBOARD** to the **DISCRETE** tab, then you’ll see different movement modes: “Straight” and “Spin,” different movement types: “Continuous” and “Discrete,” and directions: “Forwards” and “Backwards.”
 In continuous movement mode you can set a speed at which the rover will move indefinitely in the specified direction.
 In discrete movement mode you can set a speed at which to move and a distance to cover before stopping.